anushajoseph/Personal-Assistant-Tessa/README.md

 2. [SANDRA ROSA ANTONY](https://github.com/Sandra-Rosa)
 3. [SNEHA C SHAJI](https://github.com/sneha2180)

-<p>Input taken:From user
+-Input taken:From user
- Output:Voice and action generated based on given data. libraries used: speech_recognition pyttsx3 pywhatkit datetime wikipedia pyjokes requests
+-Output:Voice and action generated based on given data.
+ ### libraries used:
+-speech_recognition
+-pyttsx3
+-pywhatkit
+-datetime
+-wikipedia
+-pyjokes
+-requests

- #How it works?
+ # How it works?
  1.Imported speech_recognition for recognising the voice from the user.
  2.Imported pyttsx3 for converting text to speech.
  3.Changed male voice to female voice without any libraries.(voice [1]).